JackAdams/meteor-editable-text/README.md

 `textarea=true` will make the widget input field a textarea element (by default, it's an `<input type="text" />`)

 `wysiwyg=true` will make the widget a wysiwyg editor (which is, at present, completely uncustomizable -- what you see is what you get! :-)).
-You'll need to `meteor add babrahams:editable-text-wysiwyg` or this `wysiwyg=true` will have no apparent effect and the editing widget will fall back to a textarea (with the difference being that HTML strings will be displayed as actual HTML not as a string showing the markup, so be careful with this).
+You'll need to `meteor add babrahams:editable-text-wysiwyg` or this `wysiwyg=true` will have no apparent effect and the editing widget will fall back to a textarea (with the difference being that HTML strings will be displayed as actual HTML not as a string showing the markup, so be careful with this). **Note:** When using content created using the wysiwyg editor in non-editable fields and other templates you will need to use triple curly braces like `{{{body}}}`.

 `autoInsert=true` will let you supply a data context without an `_id` field and the widget will create a document using all the fields of the data context